Pelagicore/software-factory/README.md

 if you open the `index.html` in your browser you will see the entry point.

 ### Understanding Spell Check
 A spell check is performed during the build step by default.
-It uses built-in language specific dictionaries and project specific dictionaries (aspell.en.pws) to verify the spellings and causes the build to fail in case of any typos.
+It uses in-built language specific dictionaries and project specific dictionaries (spelling_wordlist.txt) to verify the spellings and causes the build to fail in case of any typos.

-The project, which uses this blueprint, should have its own custom dictionary, similar to the one in blueprint (aspell.en.pws).
-Also a link to the check_spelling.sh script in the repository should be created.
-The symlink to check_spelling.sh and the project specific dictionary should be kept in the same directory for the script to run correctly.
+The project, which uses this blueprint, should have its own custom dictionary, similar to the one in blueprint (spelling_wordlist.txt).
+Currently, the sphinxcontrib-spelling module does not support multiple wordlists, so one should concatenate all wordlists to one specific list.
+In CMake, that can be done as

-To build without spell check, configure cmake as below:

-    cmake -H. -Bbuild -DPERFORM_SPELL_CHECK=OFF
+follows:

+    add_custom_target(spelling
+        find "${CMAKE_CURRENT_SOURCE_DIR}" -iname "${WORDLIST_FILE}" -type f | xargs cat > ${BINARY_BUILD_DIR}/${WORDLIST_FILE}
+        COMMAND ${SPHINX_EXECUTABLE}
+            -W -b spelling
+            -c "${BINARY_BUILD_DIR}"
+            -d "${SPHINX_CACHE_DIR}"
+            "${CMAKE_CURRENT_SOURCE_DIR}"
+            "${CMAKE_BINARY_DIR}/spelling"
+        COMMENT "Spell-checking documentation with Sphinx"

+`WORDLIST_FILE` is added to `conf.py` as the source for spelling, which the sphinx spelling module then picks up.

+The spell checker is added as a custom target, so to run it manually, simply type (after running cmake):

+    make spelling

-To invoke the spell check utility directly, run the command below:
+To build the docs without checking the spelling, type:

-    ./check_spelling.sh

-The spell checker has various modes and options, which can be seen by:

-    ./check_spelling.sh --help

-New words can be added to the dictionary by the script interface itself.
-Run the script as below to view all typos and add one or all words:

-    ./check_spelling.sh --all

-The dictionary can also be modified manually, by adding words to the end of the aspell.en.pws file.
+    make sphinx-html

 # License and Copyright
 Copyright (C) Pelagicore AB 2017